 - Travel Expenses

-If the payment is a business expense reimbursement, and the individual has a visa type under which reimbursements may be received*, then use the following process to issue the payment:
+If the payment is a business expense reimbursement, and the individual has a visa type allowed to receive payments from Harvard*, then use the following process to issue the payment:

 A. If the individual already exists as a 1042S vendor:

 - You must follow the normal process for requesting Non-Employee Reimbursement payments on the vendor record already established in the Buy-to-Pay Supplier Portal.

 - If the vendor record is inactive or you need to add a new site to an existing vendor, GLACIER will still be required.
 Please proceed with the usual steps for adding a new site to, or reactivating, a 1042-S vendor record.

 B. If the individual is receiving a business expense reimbursement and is not an established 1042S vendor in Oracle:

 Create a new vendor in the Buy-to-Pay Supplier Portal.

 - Select the vendor type of “Business Expense Reimbursement – Foreign Individual,” complete the remaining fields, and submit the request.

 - Include details in the “Notes to CRT” field confirming the nature of the payment you intend to process, such as “for business expense reimbursement.”

-- Selecting this vendor type will NOT result in a Glacier email being sent to the recipient.
-A Glacier submission is not required, as Harvard is not obligated to withhold tax or report on such payments.
+- Selecting this vendor type will NOT result in a GLACIER email being sent to the recipient.

 - The vendor will be approved by Vendor Set-up for payment.
 Once approved, vendor type will show and remain as “BER- Foreign Individual.”

-- The vendor record will be deactivated 90 days after approval.
+- The vendor record will be active for 90 days after approval.

-After the vendor is approved by Vendor Setup, please initiate a Payment Request in Oracle/HCOM.
+After the vendor is approved by Vendor Setup, please initiate the Non-Employee Reimbursement (NR) Payment Request in the Buy-to-Pay Supplier Portal.

 - Check the box to certify that the payment is a Non-Employee Reimbursement, for valid University business expenses.

-- Since the vendor will only be active for 90 days, once approved, please be prepared to process all reimbursements as soon as possible.
+- Since the vendor will only be active for 90 days, once the vendor is approved, please be prepared to process all reimbursements as soon as possible.

-- Submit the required immigration documentation and certification forms with the Non-Employee Payment Request, as indicated in the chart below.
+- Submit the required immigration documentation, certification forms (if necessary), and permission letters with the Non-Employee Reimbursement Payment Request, as indicated in the chart below.
 Reimbursements cannot be processed without this required information included.
 Do not send documents to Vendor Set-up for this process.